Raz-YMN/Cymulate-Assignment/README.md

 ```

 ## Authentication
-Grafana generates a new admin password every time it's deployed.
-The password can be retrieved using:\
+Grafana and Jenkins generate a new admin password every time they're deployed.
+Username is `admin` and the password can be retrieved using:\
 linux:
 ```commandline
 kubectl get secret --namespace default crypto-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo